A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-2. Fill the burette with the standard NaOH solution.
+2. Prepare the titrator by filling the appropriate reservoir with the standard NaOH solution.

-3. Pipette 25.00 mL of the unknown acid solution into an Erlenmeyer flask.
+3. Pipette 25.00 mL of the unknown acid solution into a clean Erlenmeyer flask.

 4. Add 2-3 drops of phenolphthalein indicator to the flask.

-5. Place the flask under the burette tip and start the automated titration.
+5. Place the flask under the titrator's dispensing tip.

-6. The titrator will automatically add the NaOH solution to the acid solution until the endpoint is reached.
+6. Start the automated titration.
+The titrator will automatically add the NaOH solution until the endpoint is reached (indicated by a persistent color change).

-7. Record the volume of NaOH solution used to reach the endpoint.
+7. Record the volume of NaOH solution used to reach the endpoint, as displayed by the titrator.

 Calculations